Bob Welch (baseball): Coaching career

+Personal life and death

+Welch's father worked in an airplane factory in Michigan.
+Welch and his older brother grew up in Hazel Park, Michigan.

+Welch and his wife of 30 years had three children.
+Their son Riley was a 34th round selection by the Oakland A's in the 2008 MLB draft out of Desert Mountain High School in Scottsdale, Arizona but did not sign and went on to play college baseball at Yavapi College, then for the Hawaii Rainbow Warriors.
+Riley then signed as an undrafted free agent with the Dodgers, pitching in the minors in 2012.
+He became a pitching coach at Presentation College, an NAIA school in Aberdeen, South Dakota in 2014 and was a volunteer coach at Hawaii in 2016.

 Autobiography and alcoholism

-In 1981, Welch and The New York Times sports columnist George Vecsey co-wrote “Five O'Clock Comes Early: A Young Man's Battle With Alcoholism” which was re-released in 1991 as “Five O'Clock Comes Early: A Cy Young Award-Winner Recounts His Greatest Victory”, which chronicled Welch's battle with alcoholism that he said started at the age of sixteen: "I would get a buzz on and I would stop being afraid of girls.
+In 1981, Welch and The New York Times sports columnist George Vecsey co-wrote “Five O'Clock Comes Early: A Young Man's Battle With Alcoholism” which was re-released in 1991 as "Five O'Clock Comes Early: A Cy Young Award-Winner Recounts His Greatest Victory", which chronicled Welch's battle with alcoholism that he said started at the age of sixteen: "I would get a buzz on and I would stop being afraid of girls.
 I was shy, but with a couple of beers in me, it was all right."

 The book "...marked one of the first times an active professional athlete openly discussed a drinking addiction."
 An updated version was published after Welch's retirement, and the book was re-released digitally the year after Welch's death, on November 10, 2015.